lmoecher/my_projects/html/html_basics/quotes/README.md

 ## Abbreviations

 * *abbr* - Used to define abbreviations or acronyms.
-The "*Title*" attribute is used to provide th efull meaning.
+The "*Title*" attribute is used to provide the full meaning.
+* They give useful information to browsers, search-engines and translation systems.

 ### Example